ohnotnow/treasure-or-trash/README.md

 ## Tests

 None yet.
-The irony of a project about cleaning up half-finished projects being itself half-finished is not lost on me.
+It's not like this is a MVP and could delete all your projects, right?
+You trust me?  ....
+Right?

 ## Contributing

 Fork it, `uv sync`, have at it.
-PRs welcome.

 ## Licence